briandgomez/Study/Security+/Security Program Management and Oversight.md

 # Risk Management
-- Risk management helps to understand potential risks and identify weaknesses before the become an issue
+- Risk management helps to understand potential risks and identify weaknesses before they become an issue

 # Risk Analysis
 - Annualized Rate of Occurrence
     - It determines how often a risk will happen in 1 year

-- Risk appetite
+- <u>Risk appetite</u>: an organization's willingness to retain or embrace a certain level of risk to further goals
-    - Like a highways speed limit
-    - Government authorities have set the speed limit.
+    - Like a highways speed limit.
+Government authorities have set the speed limit.
 The limit is an acceptable balance between safety and convenience

-- Risk Tolerance
+- <u>Risk Tolerance</u>: the max amount of risk an organization is willing to take one
-    - Drivers will be ticketed when the speed limit is violated
-    - Ticketing usually occurs well above the posted limit This tolerance can change with road conditions, weather, traffic, etc.
+    - Drivers will be ticketed when the speed limit is violated.
+Ticketing usually occurs well above the posted limit.
+This tolerance can change with road conditions, weather, traffic, etc.

+- <u>Qualitative Risk Analysis</u>: method of assessing risk based on potential impact and likelihood without assigning a numerical value

+- <u>Quantitative Risk Analysis</u>: method of evaluating risk using numerical measurements

+- <u>Single Loss Expectancy (SLE)</u>: amount of money expected to be lost  in a single event
+    - Formula: $Asset Value * Exposure Factor% = SLE

+- <u>Annualized Loss Expectancy (ALE)</u>: amount of money expected to be lost  in a single event
+    - Formula: SLE * ARO = ALE

 # Risk Management Strategies
 - Transfer
-    - Move the risk to another party
+    - Move the risk to another party (i.e. Buy cybersecurity insurance)
-    - Buy cybersecurity insurance

 - Accept
     - Accept the risk

 - Accept with exemption
-    - A security policy can not be followed
+    - i.e. A security policy can not be followed

 - Accept with exception
-    - Internal security policies are not applied
+    - i.e. Internal security policies are not applied

 - Risk reporting
     - Document with a list of all the risks the organization is tracking